filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 aggregate 3-D graph across all evaluated articles on the issue will present the overall picture of the public opinion.

-The new UI will be largely based on the existing technology for the cube, with different look and feel.
-It will also allow users to add their input on the article in terms of providing their own positioning of the article on the evaluated axis and allow adding comments on a forum (partially designed and implemented).
+The new UI will allow users to add their input on the article in terms of providing their own position of the article's position on the selected axis and allow adding comments on a forum.

-Then based on the information from each article the current cube will be constructed with the default positioning of the automatic rating.
-This aggregate cube will be based on the dimensions with the "strongest" ratings.
-It is the visualization that makes user voting on the topic easy (based on highly distilled information).
+Then based on distilled information from each article the "contrast cube" will be constructed.
+This aggregate cube will be based on the dimensions with the "strongest" ratings and will allow easy user voting on the topic.